 St. Cloud State and the College of Education and Learning Design offer a variety of resources to foster student success both in and out of the classroom.

-The College of Education and Learning Design Advising and Student Success Center provides professional academic advising for first-year education students.
+The College of Education and Learning Design Advising and Student Success Center provides professional academic advising for education students in the first two years of their academic program.
 Advisors are available to help with course selection and questions on degree requirements.

 If you do not have an assigned advisor, contact Advising & Student Transitions to request one.